Loading

 The email app situation on Android is a bit of a mess.
 Most phones come with two email apps pre-installed: one called Mail or the like from the phone manufacturer, and then Gmail from Google.
 The manufacturers' default mail apps tend to be basic but functional, so I wouldn't really recommend them.
 Gmail, on the other hand, is great—and, despite the name, it also works with other major email services.
 (Though, of course, it plays nicest with Gmail.
 See why I called it a mess?)

 Anyway, the Gmail app will be pretty familiar to anyone who has ever used the Gmail web app since it looks pretty much identical.
-If you use Gmail, it has the same three smart categories—Primary, Social, and Promotions—that automatically sort your incoming emails into separate inboxes.
+If you use Gmail as an email service, it has the same three smart categories—Primary, Social, and Promotions—that automatically sort your incoming emails into separate inboxes.
 If you use a different service (or don't have the smart categories turned on in your Gmail account), it operates as a more traditional email client with a single Primary inbox.
 It's still great, but Gmail users are definitely getting the best experience.

 Using the Gmail app is fast and easy.
 Tap an email to open it, or swipe on it to archive it.
 It's nothing radical, but it's an incredibly functional mobile-focused experience.
 And, really, that's one of the best things you can say for the Gmail app: it's not a scaled-down web app; rather, it's purpose-built for smartphones.